carfirst125/porforlio_2526/01_agentic_chatbot_langchain/README.md

-# Project 01 - Agentic Chatbot (App dev to Azure cloud deployment with IoC using Terraform and CICD using Azure Pipelines)
+# Project 01 - Agentic Chatbot (Langchain agentic bot, Azure cloud deployment with IoC using Terraform and CICD using Azure Pipelines)

 ## Project Overview